objectbox/objectbox-swift/README.md

 pod install
 Pods/ObjectBox/setup.rb myproject.xcodeproj # whatever your Xcode project is named
 ```

+*Note:* run `Pods/ObjectBox501/setup.rb myproject.xcodeproj` if you are still on Swift 5.0.1.

 And, don't forget to close the Xcode project (.xcodeproj) and open the workspace (.xcworkspace) instead.
 Now, you are all set to define your first ObjectBox entities;